nicolaswith/parallelgdb/README.md

 - srun: To start the slave instances using slurm. (master)
 - GDB: To debug the target program. (slave)
 - socat: To handle the I/O of the GDB instance and the target instance. (slave)
-- pidof: To check for socat instances.
-(Preinstalled on most UNIX-like systems) (slave)

 Furthermore, when debugging on a remote cluster, the `pgdbslave` executable needs to be copied to or build on this machine.